-To make your business a success, you need to learn how to come across as an expert to the people who can make all the difference to your business.
-That means building your personal brand to become an authority figure in your industry through careful positioning, consistency and a lot of confidence.
+The process of building your personal brand to become an authority figure in your industry involves careful positioning, consistency and a lot of confidence.

-To tackle the question of how to position yourself as an expert, we learned from experts, Maya Elious and Tonya Rapley at a previous Think In Color conference to get the inside track on the topic.
+To tackle the question of how to position yourself as an expert, we learned from many of Thinkific’s expert creators & partners to get the inside track on the topic.

 What does it mean to position yourself as an expert?